Prometheus-X-association/t-ai-lola/stage1-test/README.md

 Please note that you should use your own credentials to log in; the ones displayed here are for illustrative purposes only.

 ## 2. Lola-sandbox setup
-Run the following command in the project root directory:
+Run the following command in the project directory (t-ai-lola/stage1-test):
 ```
 cd sandbox_wdir
 make up